What is fly-tipping?

 Hammersmith and Fulham has dropped down from 3rd to 4th, with a 10% decrease in fly-tipping incidents per 1,000 people, while Hounslow has entered the top five from position seven.

 Should the capital get all the punishment?
 We pulled the top 10 worst areas outside of London to give you a wider view of the tipping epidemic.

-Since 2017, Plymouth has seen increased offences by a staggering 1838%, going from two to 53 offences per 1,000 people in just a year, making it the fourth worst offender outside of London.
+Since 2018, Newcastle-upon-Tyne has increased its offences by a staggering 986%, going from seven offences per 1,000 people, to 77 in just a year, making it the third worst offender outside of London.

 Which areas fly-tip the least?